-The Steelers have been blessed with a lot of continuity at QB through the years, but fortunes changed quickly when Ben Roethlisberger went down to injury last season.
-The backups did an admirable job in relief, but the offense just wasn’t the same.
+The Steelers have been blessed with a lot of continuity at QB through the years, with Ben Roethlisberger manning the helm for most of them.
 A look back at the starters in Pittsburgh over the last two decades shows just how reliable Roethlisberger has been.

 The Pittsburgh Steelers football team trace their franchise roots back to 1933.
 From inception until 1969, the Steelers had made exactly one appearance in the postseason.
 Fortunes changed quickly in Pittsburgh once Chuck Noll was hired to take over as head coach.

 Noll was the architect of what would turn out to be a dynasty in the 1970s.
 He set the standard, and the franchise as a whole still follows it to this very day.
 Remarkably, since Noll took the job, just three men have served as head coach of the Steelers.

 Continuity has been a hallmark of the franchise.
 Team owners pick their man and stick with him, and that has been a solid formula.
 A look back at the coaching records of all three of the hires since 1969 serves as an emphatic confirmation.

 The Steelers have been in their current home since 2001.
 When the franchise came into existence in 1933, games were held at Forbes Field, and that continued through 1963.
 The club found another permanent home at Three Rivers Stadium from 1970-2000 while playing elsewhere in between.
 Here’s what you need to know about the current home of Steelers football.